mseri/blog/content/posts/67-bringing-the-data-back-from-the-US-to-us.md

 ## Where this leaves me

 This is not a conclusion, and surely not comprehensive.
 Take it as just a snapshot.
-I hope it may be useful to others as well, and it is now here for me to not forget :D
+I hope it may be useful to others as well, and it is now here so I don't forget :D

 If you know of other EU-based privacy-focused services that I should check out, please let me know!
 I'd be happy to keep expanding this list.